smeup/reload/docs/example.md

 The second operation create a **dbFileManager** as instance of class DBFileManager.
 With this object we can open all tables defined in the dbConfig instance passed as parameter.

-## Step four: Creation of DBFile instance that allows read, write and delete operations on the desired table
+## Step four: creation of DBFile instance that allows read, write and delete operations on opened table

 Now we are ready to open a table and operate on it.